How Do I Become a Short Sale Negotiator?

 In most states, a real estate license is required to work as a short sale negotiator.
 Additional local licensing requirements may be required depending on the area.
 Short-sale negotiation experience is highly recommended.
 This type of experience is typically gained through various positions in the real estate and mortgage lending industries.

 When a property owner is significantly behind on his mortgage payments, a short sale is considered.
-The lending institution agrees to sell the property for a lower price than the outstanding loan balance owed the borrower.
+The lending institution agrees to sell the property for a lower price than the outstanding loan balance owed by the borrower.
 A short sale is a better option than a foreclosure because it keeps the borrower’s credit score intact and increases the lender’s chances of recouping some of its money.

 There are a variety of jobs in the real estate industry that could expose you to short sale transactions.
 It is best to first obtain an industry-related position, such as real estate agent, loan underwriter, escrow agent, loan processor, or loan originator, before becoming a short sale negotiator.
 To become a short sale negotiator, you’ll need a lot of negotiation skills and certain personality traits.